THDigi/RecipeManager/readme.txt

 In the 'recipes' folder you can create .txt files (with any names) which can contain recipes.
 The plugin will also read sub-folders (except 'DISABLED' folder), there you can place recipes which you don't want to be read.
-Also, the default recipes are stored in the 'default' folder, you can edit and/or remove them at will. (if you want to restore them, just type 'rm restore default recipes' in console or in game as OP)
+Also, the default recipes are stored in the 'default' folder, you can edit and/or remove them at will.

 What you need to know about these files:
  - Everything is case insensitive, yoU CaN wRITe as YOU liKE.